Trajinera in Xochimilco, Mexico

 How does a trip to Mexico cost?

-That depends on the type of trip you’re doing (budget or luxury or adventure or lounging around).
-However, we suggest budgeting about $3,000 for a solo traveler from the United States looking to do a week-long midlevel trip as follows: $500 for flights, $250/day for lodging, $500 for meals for the week, and a few hundred dollars for activities or tours.
-Of course, these prices will increase or decrease depending on if you’re sharing lodging and what sort of meals and activities you plan.
+That depends on the type of trip you’re doing (budget luxury, adventure, or lounging around).
+However, we suggest budgeting about $3,000 for a solo traveler from the United States looking to make a week-long midlevel trip as follows: $500 for flights, $250/day for lodging, $500 for meals for the week, and a few hundred dollars for activities or tours.
+Of course, these prices will increase or decrease depending on whether you share lodging and what sort of meals and activities you plan.

 What is the currency in Mexico?